microsoft/vscode-python/pythonFiles/tests/testing_tools/adapter/.data/complex/README.md

         + 4 parameters, 3 decorators
         + decorator with "marks" arg (skip/xfail/etc)
         + one parameter, also skipped
-    * for loop that generates test functions dynamically
     * suite (a test class)
         + parameterized test method
     * suite using a fixture